 - Minimum Grade C or higher.
-Math courses numbered higher than MTH 95 may be substituted. - \\ Minimum Grade C or higher. - \\\ IT 140 uses CD-ROM training modules.
-Satisfactory completion of this class is required before taking classes in any of the shop facilities. - Contains human relations components.
+Math courses numbered higher than MTH 95 may be substituted. - Minimum Grade C or higher. - IT 140 uses CD-ROM training modules.
+Satisfactory completion of this class is required before taking classes in any of the shop

 Notes: The program addresses the application of technical writing skill as the trainee delivers written quality control reports.
-To assure that the individual possesses the ability to interact well with co-workers, the program will address the human relations component throughout the program and specifically in conjunction with the Cooperative Work Experience class.
 Students demonstrate practical math applications throughout the program as well.

 Upon completion the trainees will receive a Certificate of Completion from CCC qualifying them as an entry level automotive technician.
-With the addition of two years minimum field experience and upon successfully completing the NIASE exam, trainees will become a certified ASE Automotive Technician in their field of training.
+With the addition of two years minimum field experience and upon successfully completing the NIASE exam, trainees may become a certified ASE Automotive Technician in their field of training.